UPCOMING CONCERTS

 Ivan Wyschnegradsky’s 1/4 tone piano, which in 1927 he had ordered from the August Förster manufacture, first was in the home of Claude Ballif, to whom he had bequeathed it.
 Since 2009 it belongs to the Paul-Sacher Foundation in Basel.
 Photo René Block (1979).

-Association Ivan Wyschnegradsky - last update 6 may 2024
+Ivan Wyschnegradsky - last update 8 november 2024